scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 - If you were provided with a Eurotech promocode from scriptr, you do not have to go through the below steps.
 - Use the promocode when signing-up to scriptr, to automatically deploy the application's code in your account.

-- Once successfully registered, sign-in to scriptr and run the **/installer/install** script that ships with
-- the application.
-Before running this script though, make sure to modify the **/installer/config** script
+- Once successfully registered, sign-in to scriptr and make sure to modify the **/installer/config** script
 - to put your own settings.
 Kindly refer to the comments in the config script for further instructions.

+- Once you're done customizing the /installer/config file, run the **/installer/install** script that ships with
+- the application.
 ```

 ## Configure Github in your scriptr account